sankamohotttala/KS-KSS-Dataset/README.md

 - `all child`
 - `All data (child and adult)`

-Each file in these folders lists YouTube video IDs corresponding to specific action classes.
-Each file corresponds to a specific action class and contains samples for that class.
-The filenames are formatted as `<class_name>_<class_id>.txt`.
-These raw data `.txt` files reference the original Kinetics-600 videos, which include information such as the exact time span of the action segment.
-Anyone interested in reconstructing the KS dataset's RGB videos can use this information along with the official [Kinetics-600 dataset](https://deepmind.com/research/open-source/kinetics) to download and trim the appropriate video clips.
+Each file in these folders lists YouTube video IDs corresponding to a specific action class.
+The filenames follow the format `<class_name>_<class_id>.txt`, and each file contains a list of samples for that class.

+These `.txt` files reference the original Kinetics-600 videos and can be used—along with the official [Kinetics-600 dataset](https://github.com/cvdfoundation/kinetics-dataset)—to reconstruct the RGB clips.
+The official dataset provides CSV files containing key metadata such as:

+- `youtube_id`
+- `label` (action class)
+- `start_time` and `end_time` of the action
+- `subset` (train/val/test split)

+Using this information, you can download the full videos and extract the relevant action clips.

+Alternatively, already-trimmed action clips can be directly downloaded from the [CVD Foundation Kinetics Dataset](https://github.com/cvdfoundation/kinetics-dataset), which provides easy access to preprocessed segments.

 **Note**: The Kinetics-600 dataset must be separately obtained and is not included in this repository due to licensing and size constraints.